MicrosoftDocs/power-platform/power-virtual-agents/advanced-bot-framework-composer-example2.md

 1. Go to the **Bot Responses** tab.
 Select **DailySpecials**, then select **Show code**.

-1. Copy and paste the following template into the **Bot Responses** tab to create daily offers for all the days of the week.
+1. Copy and paste the following template into the code view to create daily offers for all the days of the week.

     ```lu
     # DailySpecials(day)